 - BCCPA has a full-time staff person who is responsible for ensuring that the needs of our assisted living members are met;

 - BCCPA regularly reaches out to our members in the assisted living sector to inform our local, provincial and federal advocacy efforts.
 This includes activities like the 2017 Listening Tour roundtables on assisted living and more recent consultations on Bill 47.

 - In December 2017 we launched an Assisted Living Working group to address the recommendations made through the Assisted Living Tenancy Task Force Review, this was followed by our January 2018 Forum on Assisted Living;

 - BCCPA remains the leading voice on Bill 16, advocating for more clarity on issues of regulation and funding.
 In January of 2019 BCCPA released A Recommendations Report on Bill 16 (2016) and the Future of Assisted Living;

-- BCCPA is committed to ensuring that our members are informed first about Bill 16 and its effects on the industry.
-We do this through our member only work space.
+- BCCPA is committed to ensuring that our members are informed first about the issues that effect the industry, we do this through our member only work space.

 - BCCPA brings best practices in assisted living to the attention of our members, through events like our annual conference in Whistler;

 - When issues arise that affect the assisted living sector, we take these concerns directly to organizations such as Health Employers Association of BC, Ministry of Labour, Ministry of Health, and WorkSafeBC;